 The stems are hairless in mugwort, hairy in ambrosia.

 Flowering begins in common mugwort from June and ambrosia from July to August.

 The inflorescence is pyramid-shaped in mugwort, elongated in ambrosia.

 Consider taking a photo of the plant and submit it to the registration office.

-If you are not sure whether a plant is actually ambrosia, you can use a digital photo to contact one of the central reporting points that many federal states have now set up.
+If you are unsure whether a plant is actually ambrosia, you can use a digital photo to contact one of the central reporting points that many federal states have now set up.
 The databases on the spread of weeds are kept in those offices.
-Amateur gardeners are advised on how to deal with the stubborn plants best.
+Amateur gardeners are advised on how to deal with stubborn plants best.